Q-dimi/return_tests/README.md

 # return-tests

 return-tests loops through functions and runs as many parameterized tests per function that you add ([[4, 8], [10, 2]]).
 After a function executes a test case, its return value is compared against any of the chosen unit tests you have added.
-The three tests are listed below in the unit object.
+The three tests are listed below in the unit object with more to come.

 ```sh
 npm i return-tests